 Geshe Ngawang Rabga, a Lharampa geshe from Lhowa Khamtsen at Sera Je Monastery, took up his position as our first resident geshe in March 2016, after having completed his tantric exams at Gyuto Monastery, and then studying English in Dharamsala.
 This is his first time teaching at an FPMT centre.

-Geshe-la is teaching the FPMT Basic Programme with the support and assistance of our translator and our Basic Programme teaching assistant, and also teaching some introductory and intermediate courses.
+Geshe-la is teaching the FPMT Basic Programme with the support and assistance of our translator and our Basic Programme teaching assistant, from mid-September, 2018 to mid-April 2019, encompassing Shantideva's Mahayana classic text – Bodhicaryavatara, Engaging in the Bodhisattva Way of Life.

 An introduction to Geshe Ngawang Rabga-la